HewlettPackard/ironic-oneview-cli/README.rst

 Configuration
 =============

-For use the ``Ironic-Oneview CLI Tool`` you must download the OpenStack RC file from your OpenStack cloud controller.
+For use the ``Ironic-Oneview CLI`` you must download the OpenStack RC file from your OpenStack cloud controller.
 Once you have the OpenStack RC and the credentials loaded as environment variables, you must run the ``genrc`` subcommand to generate the ``ironic-oneviewrc.sh`` file::